malcolm-content/malcolm-content/README.md

 Minimal Click is an experimental small-tech research studio created to explore code, tools, products and services using sustainable and ethical business practices through the utilisation of open source tools and methodologies.

 My name is Malcolm Content.
+I am nobody of importance.